Generators in JavaScript

 .return()

-just like a normal function terminates the function at that given state of the yield and returns a value if an argument is provided in the .return(arg)
+.return() just like a normal function terminates the function at that given state of the yield and returns a value if an argument is provided in the .return(arg) or simply returns undefined.

 function* sayHelloManyTimes() {